Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Another example of not real experimenting are some implementations of Scrumban.
 [For instance](https://engineering.iterable.com/so-long-scrum-hello-scrumban) you might drop story points, acceptance criteria and "failing the Sprint" without noticing the [2021 Scrum guide](https://scrumguides.org/scrum-guide.html) doesn't have any of them.
-If giving developers the time and freedom to work on code that will more likely be useful isn't the point of your experiment, then it's easy to get lost in a maze of tweaks.
+If giving developers the time and means to work on code that will more likely be useful isn't the point of your experiment, then it's easy to get lost in a maze of tweaks.
 If you are stuck coding the wrong thing or the wrong way then the small details of your process won't matter.